bradleyfalzon/revgrep/README.md

 `revgrep` is a CLI tool used to filter static analysis tools to only lines changed based on a commit reference.

+Note: requires a `diff` tool in PATH to generate a unified diff with the `-u` flag in path, such as GNU diff.
+This is used to generate a patch for files not in version control, and could be implemented internally without requiring dependency.

 # Usage

 In the scenario below, a change was made causing a warning in `go vet` on line 5, but `go vet` will show all warnings.